How to Become a Speech Therapist in Delaware

 Admissions and Undergraduate Requirements

-Most graduate programs would give you an opportunity to complete foundational courses through the school before transitioning to graduate-level coursework.
+Most graduate programs give you an opportunity to complete foundational courses through the school before transitioning to graduate-level coursework.

 To apply to a graduate program, you’ll usually be required to submit a resume, GRE scores, and at least two letters of recommendation from academic references.
-SLP graduate programs are selective and most will require you to have a GPA of 3.5 or above in undergraduate coursework.
+SLP graduate programs are selective, and most will require you to have a GPA of 3.5 or above in undergraduate coursework.
 Required GRE scores vary, but most admissions departments will look for no less than 153 in the verbal section and 144 in the quantitative section.

 Graduate Courses and Clinical Practicum